How a Bad Sign Changed Everything

 Studio Founder

-I grew up drawn to the water, and that love quietly shaped everything that came later.
+We grew up drawn to the water, and that love quietly shaped everything that came later.
 The turning point arrived with that flimsy, overpriced "salt life" cutout.
-I knew coastal art could feel richer, so I picked up reclaimed pallets, cut two surfboard shapes, and felt something click the moment I ran sandpaper across the grain.
+We knew coastal art could feel richer, so we picked up reclaimed pallets, cut two surfboard shapes, and felt something click the moment we ran sandpaper across the grain.

-Today I still touch every board that leaves Sea & Salt Studio.
-I walk the pallet stacks, keep roughly one in six planks, then cut, sand, and refine each surfboard form myself.
-When I add paint, sand, shells, and small cutouts, I am thinking about tides, docks, and sun-faded railings along Boynton Beach.
-My role is simple, I protect the story in the wood and guide it into a piece that feels like it has always belonged in your coastal space.
+Today we still touch every board that leaves Sea & Salt Studio.
+We select the pallets, keep roughly one in six, then cut, sand, and refine each surfboard form ourselves.
+When we add paint, sand, shells, and small cutouts, we are thinking about tides, docks, and sun-faded railings & other treasures we find along the beach.
+Our role is simple — we protect the story in the wood and guide it into a piece that feels like it has always belonged in your coastal space.